 - Ministry of National Insurance – assessed and allocated compensation for industrial diseases

-Other bodies within the industry have been responsible for day-to-day executive functions and some of their records are held here too:
+Bodies within the industry have been responsible for day-to-day executive functions and some of their records are held here too:

 - Coal Mines Reorganisation Commission 1930-1936